shuidi042/Regression-with-QMEEF/README.md

 # Regression-with-QMEEF
 1. The package includes some codes to implement QMEEF to perform liner regression tasks.
-We have tested the codes with MATLAB (R2020b).
-2. If you have any question, please feel free to contact me by the e-mail: zhengyfswu@swu.edu.cn.
+2. The details of QMEEF can refer to the paper titled “Quantized minimum error entropy with fiducial points for robust regression”, which was accepted for publication in Neural Networks.